 Are bear canisters required?

 Bear canisters are not required, but in order to protect yourself and the park's wildlife you must store your food, garbage, and toiletries in one of three ways overnight.
-You may either store these items in a bear canister or hang the food and scented items in a bag suspended from a tree at least 10 feet from the ground and 4 feet away from the tree trunk, preferably at least 200 feet from your campsite.
+You may either store these items in a bear canister, or hang the food and scented items in a bag suspended from a tree at least 10 feet from the ground and 4 feet away from the tree trunk, preferably at least 200 feet from your campsite.
 Alternatively, you may leave your food and scented items in your vehicle with the windows rolled up and doors locked.

 Do I have to worry about bears?